piggysoft/LLJS/README.md

 LLJS
 ====

-LLJS is a typed dialect of JavaScript that offers a C-like type system with manual memory management.
+LLJS (formerly known as *JS) is a typed dialect of JavaScript that offers a C-like type system with manual memory management.
 It compiles to JavaScript and lets you write memory-efficient and GC pause-free code less painfully, in short, LLJS is the bastard child of JavaScript and C. LLJS is early research